JulianGarneau/Bacterial_Abundance_Metaphlan/README.md

 # Bacterial_Abundance_Metaphlan
 Procedure for determining the bacterial abundances using Metaphlan with shotgun metagenomics reads

-BIOINFORMATIC WORKSHOP 1

-BACTERIAL COMMUNITY ABUNDANCE FROM WHOLE SHOTGUN METAGENOMIC SEQUENCES
+## BACTERIAL COMMUNITY ABUNDANCE FROM WHOLE SHOTGUN METAGENOMIC SEQUENCES

-Table of contents
+### Table of contents

 1. Reception or download of read files
 2. Checking the integrity of the read files